rougebros/dorr/README.md

 - **Create a feature branch**
 - **Submit a pull request**

-Feel free to explore open issues or propose new features!
+DORR is open-source, and contributions are welcome.
+For any questions or suggestions, feel free to open an issue or reach out.

 ---